Apply for a permit to build a commercial terrace on public property

 Communication channels

-• If your request is accepted, pay for the permit.
+- If your application is accepted, pay rent for the operating period upon receipt of your invoice.

 Terrace operating period